Trade and Business in Gabon, Libreville

 Africa (CEEAC) are in Libreville

-- Gabon has the highest HDI (United Nations
+- Gabon has the highest HDI (UN

 human development index) in Sub-Saharan Africa